 Prepare a notepad or form to note down both positioner joints and picker position for multiple points on the tool.

-dialog after the gathering all the necessary data
+The position data will be entered into the Calculatemountpoint dialog after the gathering all the necessary data

 with the machine.